ELI PEKELNY

 Featured Articles

-Heat assistance remains delayed for Waltham residents despite government reopening – Waltham Times
+Heat assistance remains delayed for Waltham residents despite government reopening – The Waltham Times

 Federal funding for heat assistance has been restored after a 43-day government shutdown, but money won’t arrive in Massachusetts for another four to six weeks, leaving many Waltham residents wondering how they’ll heat their homes in the meantime.